DAS Disability Access System for those with Special Needs, Handicaps and Disabilities

 Sometimes Disney closes down a park (usually Magic Kingdom) and throws a special ticketed event party, like Mickey’s Very Merry Christmas Party or Mickey’s Not-So-Scary Halloween Party.
-They do not have Genie+ during these events, and during these parties, the official policy is that guests can not use a DAS.
-The idea is that during these parties most attractions have short lines, so the DAS won’t be necessary.
-They also do not have Fastpass during these events.
+They do not have Genie+ during these events, and during these parties, the official policy has been that guests can not use a DAS, but that’s recently been changed.

 What if I need additional accommodations?